Person's hand with soil and a leaf in it

 Was this resource helpful?

-Specifications Grading: Restoring Rigor, Motivating Students, and Saving Faculty Time
+Specifications Grading 2.0: Restoring Rigor, Motivating Students, Saving Faculty Time, and Developing Career Competencies

 Linda Nilson

 Specifications grading is one form of alternative grading.
 It's most useful for classes focusing on communication, synthesis, and "putting it all together" via projects, papers, or portfolios.
-Linda Nilson's book gives detailed examples, advice, and motivation.
+This second edition of Linda Nilson's book gives detailed examples, advice, and motivation.

 Headshot of David ClarkHeadshot of Robert Talbert